sipeed/MaixPy/docs/doc/en/peripheral/i2c.md

 ---
-title: Using I2C with MaixPy
+title: Using I2C with MaixCAM MaixPy
 ---

 > Note: Requires MaixPy image and firmware >= 4.2.1